 Stop running to the scrapbooking shop for your papers and start printing your own this pack of 12 digital St Patrick’s Day papers is an instant download and then you could quickly create your own banners, backgrounds for cards or one of my kids favourites your own St Patrick’s Day Paper Chains.

-Pin these DIY St Patrick’s Day Decorations to make later
+- St Patrick’s Day Activities to learn, play and make